Background

 - Engaging with different communities across the city to ensure that their voice is heard, and their needs can be addressed.

 Approaches to these challenges include managing messages, identifying impacts as and when they happen, and being clear about when/how the impact is routinely evidenced.
-Sheffield Parent Carer Forum has also just launched its Safe Space meetings which are aimed at parents from ethnic minority communities.

 Achievements